These people all need to go:

 When given one of those customer satisfaction surveys, always try and give a glowing report about the individual who helped you (unless they were terrible, of course) because those surveys are just another tool for corporations to harass their already under-paid, under-appreciated employees.

-You don’t want to be responsible for getting someone Continue reading Customer satisfaction surveys
+You don't want to be responsible for getting someone fired just because of some stupid survey, do you?

 The US standard railroad gauge (distance between the rails) is 4 feet, 8.5 inches.
 That's an exceedingly odd number.

 Why was that gauge used?
 Because that's the way they built them in England, and English expatriates designed the US railroads.

 Why did the English build them like that?
 Because the first rail lines were built by the same people who built the pre-railroad tramways, and that's the gauge they used.